01 July – 05 July 2020

 |Company:||Alter Art Festival|

 |Fax:||0048 22 848 6115|

 + Fashion Stage

 + The Station Stage

 Open’er Festival is where the magic happens!
-Apart from musical highlights, Poland’s largest and most interdisciplinary festival offers a rich insight into music and arts with an on-site Open’er Gallery and new works added every year, a modern art museum, collaboration with leading theatres and comedians, cinema and a library – a place to win books and meet the best Polish writers – as well as fashion from up-and-coming Polish designers on Fashion Stage.
+Apart from musical highlights, Poland’s largest and most interdisciplinary festival offers a rich insight into music and arts with an on-site Open’er Gallery and new works added every year, a modern art museum, collaboration with leading theatres and comedians, cinema and a library as well as fashion from up-and-coming Polish designers on Fashion Stage.
 The event is open to children with discount tickets and Kids Zone, a place for creative entertainment for the youngest festival goers.
 Open’er provides a full spectrum of entertainment, and keeps its status as one of Europe’s key festivals.
 Two-time European Festival Awards winner as Best Major Festival.

-Indie, Alternative, Rock, Electronica, World, Ambient, Experimental, Contemporary, Hip Hop
+Indie, Alternative, Hip Hop, Rock, Pop, Electronica, World, Ambient, Experimental, Contemporary

 The festival lasted from 1st till 4th July and was headlined by: Drake, The Libertines, Mumford & Sons and Kasabian.
 These were the first concerts ever in Poland for the two first artists.
 Modest Mouse, D’Angelo and Alabama Shakes have also scored their debut in Gdynia.
 Traditionally the local music scene has provided a strong representation.